nstanford5/ticket-sales/ticket-sales.md

 ```cmd
 $ touch index.rsh index.mjs
 ```
 Our application is going to allow the Administrator to provide details about the token sale and then allow users to come in and buy tokens until the contract balance is zero.
-At that time it will close the sale functions and transfer the total network tokens collected back to the Administrator.
+At that time, it will close all sale functions and transfer the collected network tokens to the Administrator.

 As with any Reach DApp, it is best to first think about who the users are in our application.

-There will be one Deployer(Admin) providing the parameters of the sale, including the non-network tokens (or tickets).
+There will be one Deployer (Admin) providing the parameters of the sale, including the non-network tokens (or tickets).
 ```
 load: /examples/ticket-sales/index.rsh
 md5: c425745032273893d106fe3de005f15e